oasisprotocol/oasis-sdk/docs/rofl/features/rest.md

 ## Key Generation

-Each registered ROFL app automatically gets access to a decentralized on-chain key management system.
+Each registered app automatically gets access to a decentralized on-chain key management system.

-All generated keys can only be generated inside properly attested ROFL app instances and will remain the same even in case the app is deployed somewhere else or its state is erased.
+All generated keys can only be generated inside properly attested app instances and will remain the same even in case the app is deployed somewhere else or its state is erased.

 **Endpoint:** `/rofl/v1/keys/generate` (`POST`)